eclipse-glsp/glsp/PROTOCOL.md

 ### 2.5.1.
 SaveModelAction

-Sent from the client to the server in order to persist the current model state back to the model source.
+Sent from the client to the server in order to persist the current model state back to the source model.
-A new `fileUri` can be defined to save the model to a new destination different from its original model source.
+A new `fileUri` can be defined to save the model to a new destination different from its original source model.

 <details open><summary>Code</summary>